Job ID: 2022-9572 Type: Office of General Counsel (WS1847) # of Openings: 1 Category: Business/Professional Administrative New York University

-Required Education: Juris Doctorate (J.D.)
-Bachelor's degree and JD (from ABA-accredited law school) required.
+Required Education: Bachelor's Degree and Juris Doctorate (J.D.) from ABA-accredited law school.
 Candidates must be members of the New York Bar or eligible for immediate membership.

 Required Experience: 3+ years related professional legal experience, strong academic and professional credentials, excellent oral and written communication and creative problem-solving skills, the ability to work collegially with diverse personnel, demonstrated judgment and discretion, and admission to the New York Bar, or eligibility for immediate admission.